nilsding/waschi/README.md

 - Some water to drink.

 For playing:
-- A browser or washi.lisp ( see: https://gist.github.com/codepony/4994410 )
+- A browser
+- A client like:
+-- washi.lisp (https://gist.github.com/codepony/4994410) written in CommonLisp
+-- waschi-cs-client (https://github.com/pixeldesu/waschi-cs-client) written in C#
+-- waschi-cli (https://github.com/fliiiix/waschi-cli/) written in ruby
+-- washi-cli (https://github.com/vanita5/washi-cli) written in python
 ## Scripts - What's that file?

 - index.php - Your visible webpage.
 You can customize it (except the copyright part).